uea-teaching/web-based-programming/lectures/canvas.md

 ## Drawing {data-auto-animate="true"}

-The color of the fill, thickness of the stroke, and so on, are not determined by an argument to the drawing method, but by properties of the context object.
+The colour of the fill, thickness of the stroke, and so on, are not determined by an argument to the drawing method, but by properties of the context object.